Signal-Study/tes/README.md

-# tes
+# TES v1

 The Trade Evaluation Suggestion (TES) is the centralmost entry point into the Conduct System's active platforms.
-The document project is maintained by registered business particles which pass viable billets of provision, amendment and mandate to promote development of financial information technologies.
+The document projects are maintained by registered business particles which pass viable billets of provision, amendment and mandate to promote development of financial information technologies.

 +Introduction to TES Version One: